 Automobile traffic congestion in urban areas comes with significant economic and social costs for everyone.
 According to the 2015 Urban Mobility Report, the total additional cost of congestion was $160 billion.
 As more people move to metropolitan areas, the problems only intensify.
 The latest NITC report offers a new approach to urban traffic signal control based on network consensus control theory which is computationally efficient, responsive to local congestion, and at the same time has the potential for congestion management at the network level.

 Traffic signals represent a significant bottleneck.
-As cars queue up at a stoplight, then gradually move again once the light turns green, incremental delays are introduced and compounded by this bottleneck.
-Exploiting new developments in communication, sensing and intelligent infrastructure systems, our opportunities...Read more
+As cars queue up at a stoplight, then gradually move again once the...Read more

 A new report from the University of Utah uses data to settle a debate that has been ongoing among transportation researchers since the 1990s: what are the effects of compact development on traffic congestion?